AstroDDev/ScrappersModJam/README.md

 This game can be played solo or with friends !

 Every time you win or lose a game, the difficulty of the next instance will increase or decrease.
 Try to hit your high score!

+Note: The uncompressed assets can be viewed at : https://github.com/AstroDDev/ScrappersModJamWorld

 ---